taborlab/FlowCal/doc/python_tutorial/transform.rst

 We will explore a more convenient way to plot transformed data in the :doc:`plotting tutorial </python_tutorial/plot>`.

 :func:`FlowCal.transform.to_rfi` can transform several channels at the same time.
-For example, to transform the forward scatter and side scatted channels, we can use the following.
+In fact, all channels will be transformed if no channel is specified.

->>> s_transformed = FlowCal.transform.to_rfi(s, channels=['FSC', 'SSC'])
+>>> s_transformed = FlowCal.transform.to_rfi(s)

+We will use this throughout the whole tutorial right after loading an FCSData object.

 Transforming to Molecules of Equivalent Fluorophore (MEF)
 ---------------------------------------------------------

 ``FlowCal`` includes the ability to transform flow cytometry data to :doc:`Molecules of Equivalent Fluorophore (MEF)</fundamentals/calibration>`, a unit independent of the acquisition settings.
 However, doing so is slightly more complex.
-For more information, consult the :doc:`MEF tutorial </python_tutorial/mef>`.
+We will see how to do this in the :doc:`MEF tutorial </python_tutorial/mef>`.